monadicsystems/okapi/docs/index.md

   ""
   _

--- | Servers are just contextful functions from a Matchpoint to a Response type Server m = Matchpoint -> m Response
+-- | Servers are just contextful functions from a Request to a Response type Server m = Request -> m Response

 myServer :: Server IO
 myServer = \case